Township Questions, Get Your Issues on the Ballot!

 2022 Township Referendum Timeline

 Now: Planning and Organizing

 The first step in getting a question on the ballot is to figure out what your question will be.
-Talk with your friends and local organizers to formulate a question that is important to you and will resonate in your community.
+Talk with your friends, neighbors, and local organizers to formulate a question that is important to you and will resonate in your community.

-Once you have your question formulated, you need to collect the signatures of a minimum of 15 registered township voters need to sign a letter to add a meeting agenda item to propose placing the question on the ballot.
+Once you have your question formulated, you need to collect the signatures of a minimum of 15 registered township voters needed to sign a letter to add a meeting agenda item to propose placing the question on the ballot.
 In order to survive a signature challenge you should get at least double the minimum (30).

-Once you have the question written and your signatures collected, you can finalize everything and turn it in to the Township Clerk starting on DATE.
+Once you have the question written and your signatures collected, you can finalize everything and turn it in to the Township Clerk starting no later than March 1st.

 March 1, 2022: Deadline to Turn in Ballot Questions to the Township Clerk